What are the responsibilities of the Family Court Unit of Reimbursement?

 Why is a financial statement required?

-The Family Division refers parents to the Reimbursement Division to submit financial information at the point when costs are involved.
+The Family Division refers parents to Reimbursement to submit financial information at the point when costs are involved.
 After a financial statement is taken, a court order is entered based on the parent's ability to pay.
 If a recent financial statement is not available, a full-cost order is entered.
 The cost for room and board at Children's Village is in excess of $160 per day.

 What type of financial information is required?